ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-construct-stack-suffix.md

 This rule has an options object with the following properties:

 - `disallowedSuffixes` (default: `["Construct", "Stack"]`) - An array of suffixes to disallow.
 Can include "Construct", "Stack", or both.

+Note: When using the `recommended` configuration, this rule is configured to disallow only the "Construct" suffix.

 ---